-Dr. Marwa Maziad is a non-resident scholar with MEI's Strategic Foresight Initiative, a visiting asst. professor of Israel Studies at the Gildenhorn Institute of University of Maryland, and a senior faculty fellow at American University’s Center for Israel Studies in Washington, D.C.
+Dr. Marwa Maziad is a visiting asst. professor of Israel Studies at the Gildenhorn Institute of University of Maryland, and a senior faculty fellow at American University’s Center for Israel Studies in Washington, D.C.
 She is a former visiting scholar at the University of Washington’s Jackson School of International Studies and a former visiting assistant professor at Seattle University’s Department of Communication.

 Dr. Maziad specializes in civil-military relations.
 An Egyptian-American with 20 years of experience teaching and lecturing internationally in higher-education institutions in the United States, Europe, and the Middle East, she is a published author in peer-reviewed academic and policy journals that cover international relations, global security, U.S. foreign and defense policies, and civil-military relations.